SillyTavern/SillyTavern-Docs/Usage/st-script.md

 ## What is STscript?

-It's a simple yet powerful scripting language that allows you to expand the functionality of SillyTavern without serious coding, allowing you to:
+It's a simple yet powerful scripting language that could be used to expand the functionality of SillyTavern without serious coding, allowing you to:

 - Create mini-games or speed run challenges
 - Build AI-powered chat insights